 Have you ever had a brilliant idea?
 Maybe a wine-induced moment of wisdom when you came up with a business that could make you millions or an invention that no one had ever attempted before?
 You scribble this epiphany on a coaster and swear that one day you’ll quit your job and pursue it.
 Then you wake up and throw the coaster out and head off to your nine to fiver.
 Well, don’t throw it out.
 The Awesome Foundation wants to make it happen.

 Established in 2009 in Boston by Tim Hwang, The Awesome Foundation distributes micro grants of $1000 every month to support creative ideas, upstart business and anything that’s well, awesome.
 There’s no interview process, no ten-page application, no obligations.
 Think of it as a gift from a group of likeminded people who want to support new ideas.

 The way it works is surprisingly simple.
 Each chapter has ten members and each month they put in $100 to pool a $1000 grant.
 People submit applications for the grant via the website and once a month the board members meet up and discuss the ideas.
 At the end of the night they choose a winner and give them $1000 cold hard cash.
 Too easy.

-The foundation has chapters all over the world and here in Melbourne we have two chapters.
+The foundation has chapters all over the world and here in Australia we have chapters in Sydney and Melbourne.

 We met up with Erika Geraerts who has recently established the Melbourne’s second Awesome Foundation chapter, Awesome Squared, which is currently looking to recruit new board members.